 The story of Geeta (name changed) is no different from what Sangeeta has revealed.
 In Geeta’s case, the problem is more about her children who have stopped going to a nearby school run by an NGO.

 “I am worried about their schooling.
 Besides, I have no money left, to buy them milk,” said Geeta who looks after young girls, lodged on the second floor.

 These girls perform ‘Mujra’ (a traditional kotha dance) and are also involved in flesh trade.
 Two to three girls are still staying at Kotha number 54.

 “They are staying here because they could not decide to leave before the lockdown.
 So they are stuck,” said Geeta.

 While Delhi’s elite call girls have mostly switched to payphone services on private chat lines in the season of social distancing, the sex workers at GB road are usually victims of human trafficking and come from remote areas.

-“Even during lockdown, a few of them desperately search for customers to make ends meet.
+“Even during the lockdown, a few of them desperately search for customers to make ends meet.
 But the entire area is shut.
 Moreover, the roads are barricaded by us.
 We do not allow any movement here,” a local sub-inspector said on the condition of anonymity.

-However the sole reason for a complete shutdown of the brothels is not just the lockdown.
+However, the sole reason for a complete shutdown of the brothels is not just the lockdown.

 “Customers are scared because this (coronavirus) is an infectious disease.
 Tell me who would like to take a risk?…do gaz kee doori ne sahab, hume maar daala.
 (The norm of two yards of physical distancing has devastated our livelihood).
 Now it’s uncertain whether customers would flock to us after lockdown ends…I hardly see any hope,” said Rajkumar, who has yet to earn a penny since lockdown.